 Payment order initiated by the payer: an authorised payment transaction, when the payer consciously initiates the transaction as a result of e.g. deception or psychological manipulation.

-Payment order initiated by the relative of the payer: an unauthorised payment order where the order is initiated by a relative of the payer, rather than by a party acting fraudulently, without the approval of the payer.
+Payment order initiated by a relative of the payer: an unauthorised payment order where the order is initiated by a relative of the payer, rather than by a party acting fraudulently, without the approval of the payer.

-column “r”: This column shall indicate the type of payment card abuse.
+Column 18: This column shall indicate the type of payment card abuse.